devslopes/lord-of-the-forms-ts/readme.md

   - [ ] example: `types.ts` should work fine
 - [ ] Unshared types should live in the component they are used in

-### Assignment Specific Requirements
+## Assignment Specific Requirements

+Example Template:

 - [ ] Get your code to function EXACTLY like [This Site](https://lord-of-the-forms.vercel.app/)

+Validation UI

 - [ ] Under input errors should not show UNLESS the user has already tried submitting once
 - [ ] Errors should go away as soon as the field is fixed, not on submit
 - [ ] If a user tries to submit a form with bad inputs, an alert message will say "Bad Inputs" then the exact errors will pop up under the incorrect inputs
 - [ ] When a user successfully submits the form, it should update the userInformation and show the user information in the ProfileInformation Component

+Phone Number UI

+- [ ] When you store a phone number in state it should NOT have all the `-` characters in what you are storing
-- [ ] In middle earth, phone numbers are of the format `NN-NN-NN-N` where each `N` represents any digit 0-9
+- [ ] Display a phone number with the format `NN-NN-NN-N`
+- [ ] build a `formatPhoneNumber` function in `transformations.ts` that takes in a number like "1234567" and returns "12-34-56-7"
+  - use this function in your `ProfileInformation` component to render the correct thing to the screen

+Phone Input

+- [ ] Create a `FunctionalPhoneInput` component to clean up code
+- [ ] Create a `ClassPhoneInput` component to clean up code
+- [ ] the telephone input should work EXACTLY like on the example site
+- [ ] typing in the max characters on one input should move to the next input
+- [ ] deleting should go to the previous input as necessary
+- [ ] inputs should be tracked with a state that looks like this ["", "", "", ""]
 - [ ] A User cannot type any non-numeric characters into a telephone input

-- [ ] A submitted city must
+City Information

-  - [ ] Be in the list of `allCites` found in `all-cities.ts`
+- [ ] A valid city should be in the list of `allCites` found in `all-cities.ts`
-  - [ ] Does NOT have to be the same case, if you type in a valid city with different typing, this should be a VALID input
+- [ ] A valid city does NOT have to be the same casing,"Hobbiton" or "hobbiton" should pass validation
-- [ ] Create a `FunctionalTextInput` component to clean up code
+- [ ] Make a `isValidCity` function that checks to see if an input is a valid city

+Text Inputs

-- [ ] Create a `FunctionalPhoneInput` component to clean up code
+- [ ] Create a `FunctionalTextInput` component that groups the label and the input together
 - [ ] Create a `ClassTextInput` component to clean up code

-- [ ] Create a `ClassPhoneInput` component to clean up code
+Form

 - [ ] Page must NOT reload after submitting
 - [ ] ClassApp Code and FunctionalApp Code should be treated as separate apps as far as state goes

+Profile Information Component

+- You can share this between the `FunctionalApp` and the `ClassApp`